 Students are given 2 attempts at any piece of assessment unless the student is sick on the day of the assessment and submit a medical certificate dated on the day of absenteeism as evidence.

 You are eligible to receive your transcripts, certificates of attainment, and course completion letter if you have successfully completed your course and paid all the fees.

 Yes, you can defer or suspend your studies by submitting a deferment or suspension application form.
-Head of Student Administration and Quality will review your application in line with our deferral, suspension, and cancellation policy and procedure located at Policies and Procedures
+Ironwood Institute will review your application in line with our deferral, suspension, and cancellation policy and procedure located at Policies and Procedures

 You will be required to provide evidence for compelling or compassionate circumstances warranting deferment or suspension of your studies.